griff843/unit-talk-core/README.md

 .\dev.ps1 up
 ```

+### Windows Quickstart

+- Use the helper script to start the stack with Temporal and worker handling:
+  - `npm run dev:win` (runs `./dev.ps1` under PowerShell)
+- If you prefer to run just the worker locally without Docker:
+  - `npx tsx apps/worker/src/worker.ts`
+- Tips:
+  - Ensure Node 20 is active (e.g., `nvm use 20`)
+  - If shells complain about execution policy, start PowerShell as Administrator and run: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`

 ## 🔧 One-Command Development

 The `dev.ps1` and `dev.sh` scripts provide unified control over the entire Temporal stack: